A tale of two moduli spaces: logarithmic and multi-scale differentials: Introduction

-Note that the global residue condition (GRC) described in \cite{BCGGM1} can isolate the main component of $\GMS$, called the {\em multi-scale} space and denoted by ${\mathcal MS}_\mu$.
-In other words, a generalized multi-scale differential not satisfying the GRC is not smoothable while preserving the prescribed zero and pole orders.
-Moreover, in \cite{LMS} the space of multi-scale differentials ${\mathcal MS}_\mu$ was shown to possess nice geometric properties, such as smoothness (as stacks), normal crossings boundary, and extension of the ${\rm GL}_2(\mathbb R)$-action to the boundary (after a real oriented blowup).
+Note that the global residue condition described in \cite{BCGGM1} can isolate the main component of $\GMS$, called the {\em multi-scale} space and denoted by ${\mathcal MS}_\mu$.
+In other words, a generalized multi-scale differential not satisfying the global residue condition is not smoothable while preserving the prescribed zero and pole orders.
+(This global residue condition arises from applying Stokes' theorem to subcurves of the limiting nodal curve when differentials degenerate from nearby smooth curves, thereby imposing that certain sums of residues at the nodes vanish.
+See \textit{op.~cit.}~for further details.)
+Moreover, in \cite{LMS} the space of multi-scale differentials ${\mathcal MS}_\mu$ was shown to possess nice geometric properties, such as smoothness (as a stack), normal crossings boundary, and extension of the ${\rm GL}_2(\mathbb R)$-action to the boundary (after a real oriented blowup).
 It would be interesting to see whether these properties can be obtained directly by using rubber differentials and logarithmic geometry.